medialab/hyphe/README.md

 # Hyphe: web corpus builder & links crawler

-Welcome to Hyphe: developped by [SciencesPo's médialab](http://www.medialab.sciences-po.fr/) for the [DIME-SHS Web project (Equipex)](http://www.sciencespo.fr/dime-shs/).
+Welcome to [Hyphe](http://hyphe.medialab.sciences-po.fr), a research-driven webcrawler developped at [SciencesPo's médialab](http://www.medialab.sciences-po.fr/) for the [DIME-SHS Web project (Equipex)](http://www.sciencespo.fr/dime-shs/).

-[Hyphe](http://hyphe.medialab.sciences-po.fr) aims at providing a tool to crawl data from the web to generate networks between what we call WebEntities, which can be single pages as well as a website or a combination of such.
+Hyphe aims at providing a tool to crawl data from the web and generate networks between what we call WebEntities, which can be single pages as well as a website, subdomains or parts of it, or even a combination of such.

 ## Demo